-Energy Transfer issued the existing 2020 notes under an indenture dated as of January 18, 2005 (the "base indenture") among itself, the subsidiaries of Energy Transfer named therein and U.S. Bank National Association (as successor to Wachovia Bank, National Association), as trustee, as supplemented by a supplemental indenture creating the existing 2020 notes (as so supplemented, the "2020 indenture").
-Energy Transfer will issue the new 2020 notes as additional notes under the 2020 indenture, and the new 2020 notes will be treated with the existing 2020 notes as a single series of senior debt securities under the 2020 indenture.
-Energy Transfer will issue the new issuance notes under the base indenture, as supplemented by a supplemental indenture creating the new issuance notes (as so supplemented, the "new issuance indenture" and, together with the 2020 indenture, the "indenture").
+Energy Transfer will issue the notes under an indenture dated as of January 18, 2005 among itself, the subsidiaries of Energy Transfer named therein and U.S. Bank National Association (as successor to Wachovia Bank, National Association), as trustee, as supplemented by a supplemental indenture creating the notes (as so supplemented, the "indenture").
 This description is a summary of the material provisions of the notes and the indenture.
 This description does not restate those agreements and instruments in their entirety.
 You should refer to the notes and the indenture, forms of which are available as set forth below under "Where You Can Find More Information," for a complete description of our obligations and your rights.